AyushiAnderiya/React-Project/counter/README.md

-This is my counter project in which I learn how to us use hooks and usestate() .
+This is my counter project in which I learn how to use hooks and usestate() .